section-engineering-education/engineering-education/content/articles/understanding-gazpacho-in-python-and-its-application-in-webscraping/index.md

 Go to this [page](https://jupyter.org/install) to install Jupyter on your PC.

 ### Web Scraping
 Web scraping, also known as web harvesting or web extraction, is commonly used when obtaining information from the internet.
-It is much quicker and easier than the manual methods since it is an automatic method of extracting data from a web page by querying a web server, requesting data (usually in the form of HTML and other files that comprise web pages), and then parsing it to extract the needed information.
+It is much quicker and easier than the manual methods.
+It is an automatic method of extracting data from a web page by querying a web server, requesting data (usually in the form of HTML and other files that comprise web pages), and then parsing it to extract the needed information.
 This is made possible using automated software called ***web scrapers***, which is dedicated to performing data harvesting.

 #### Components of the Web Scraper
 The software is made up of various components, as described below: